tunnellm/CAPPABenchmarkTools.jl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.md)

 A lightweight Julia toolbox for benchmarking sparse linear solvers and preconditioners.
+See the accompanying paper on [arXiv](https://doi.org/10.48550/arXiv.2505.20696) and view the most up-to-date data on our [repository of results](tunnellm.github.io/CAPPA-repository/).

 ## Features